Laptop-Salad/PHPEMI/README.md

 # Ballare
-Equivalence Modulo Input (EMI) for Finding Bugs in the BallerinaLang Interpreter
+Equivalence Modulo Input (EMI) for Finding Bugs in the BallerinaLang Compiler